GeoffAWaddington/CSI30Wiki/CSI.ini.md

 There are some additional actions one can add in the csi.ini to modify functionality of CSI.
 These would be added to the same line as the Page name, immediately afterwards.

 * FollowTCP - By default CSI follows the track visibility of Reaper's MCP view.
 Use Follow TCP to override this functionality.
-* UseScrollLink - This turns on scroll linking between the surface and Reaper.
+* UseScrollLink - This turns on scroll linking between the surface and Reaper (Reaper follows CSI).
+The default is off.
 * NoSynchPages - With this disabled, each page will have independent banking.
+The default is on.

 ```
 Version 2.0